Lazy loading with Angular 16

 In our package.json file this is the command

-Thanks to Webpack angular uses the files of our project, compiles them to generate in the dist directory a number of files that we can deploy on a web server.
+Thanks to esbuild, angular uses the files of our project, compiles them to generate in the dist directory a certain number of files that we can deploy on a web server.

 - Home